loginom/loginom-help-en-omegat/data/processors/datamining/linear-regression/README.md

 ### Detailed Settings

-They are used if the parameters configuration pack is enabled, and *Use detailed settings* flag is selected in it, or it can be set by means of variable.
+They are used if the parameters configuration pack is enabled, and *Use detailed settings* checkbox is selected in it, or it can be set by means of variable.

 Detailed settings are joined into the following packs of parameters: